 Politics isn’t generally seen as the realm of the honest and upstanding, even though we want our public servants to be just that.
-Unfortunately most of us know the reality of the situation, that people lie – especially so when they’re motivated by the twin demons of power and wealth.
-This is where blockchain comes in, and thankfully, the main benefit that blockchain has to offer politics comes in the form of transparency.
+Unfortunately, most of us know the reality of the situation, that people lie – especially so when they’re motivated by the twin demons of power and wealth.
+This is where blockchain comes in, and thankfully, the main benefit that blockchain can offer politics comes in the form of transparency.

 Voting – Fraud-Free Elections

 Modern voting systems quite simply can’t be trusted – for multiple reasons.
 Paper-based systems, as could be seen in Russia earlier this year, can be easily tampered with under the right conditions – in the case of Russia, ruling party-affiliated employees simply stuffed the ballot box with fake votes – and electronic systems living on a centralised database are susceptible to breaches.

 In 2016, Jeanette Manfra, the cybersecurity head at the Department of Homeland Security and the top official in charge of protecting the US voting system from hacks, claimed that Russia had actually managed to penetrate voting systems in a small number of states, though she couldn’t go into detail on whether or not anything was altered due to it being classified information.

 If a country like the US – an apparent powerhouse of technological superiority – can have their voting systems penetrated, then what chance is there that the rest of the world can rely on traditional methods to run a fair election process, free of external – or internal – interference?